 They've revealed more concrete plans for PvP multiplayer.
 "If you are ready to challenge other players, a secret railway will get you to a special region meant for PvP battle," reads the game's website.

 If you've been following Atomic Heart's development, you'll probably know that a bit of controversy bubbled up in January 2019 after a report—citing anonymous sources within Mundfish—told of mass layoffs and incompetency at the studio.
 A summary of the report, posted on a Russian gamedev-related Telegram channel (an instant messaging service), can be found on ResetEra.

 The devs partially responded to these claims in a later interview with a Russian outlet.
-The (roughly) translated interview is here: basically, they dispute the initial report, and say the game is far more polished than the Telegram channel claimed.
+According to the (roughly) translated interview, they dispute the initial report, and say the game is far more polished than the Telegram channel claimed.